-The calculator above will give you a good baseline for how many calories you need to maintain your current weight.
+The calculator above will give you a good baseline for how many calories you need to maintain your current weight using a healthy diet.
 This can vary from individual to individual.

 Maintenance Calories Definition

-Maintenance calories are the exact amount of calories needed to support your daily expenditure without any change in overall body weight.
-Use the caloric baseline calculator above and the “maintain weight” number to determine your calories needed to maintain weight.
+Maintenance calories are the exact amount of calories needed to support your daily expenditure.
+This is assuming you want no change in overall body weight.
+Use the caloric baseline calculator above and the “maintain weight” number.
+This will determine your calories needed to stay at your current weight.

 Using the Calorie Calculator to Lose Weight